 - What is the nature of the dark components of the Universe?

-The hallmark of research on fundamental interactions at JGU is the broad variety of complementary methods that are employed to provide answers to these questions, among them:
+At JGU the hallmark of research on fundamental constituents of matter and their interactions is the broad variety of complementary methods that are employed to provide answers to these questions, among them:

 - accelerator-based experiments